kleighedwards/Presidents/README.md

       by selecting "Next" and "Previous."
 These filtered lists will wrap similarly to the "All Presidents" default option.
 The only exception to this rule being "Independents" and Federalists" as there has been only one President from either of those parties.

+### Access on AWS

+  - Fill in once project is active on AWS.